coderboi7/Heh-series/README.md

 ## release dates
-I try make one malware each week if I am not uploading any files know that I am working on it(or watching anime[heh 7.0 is coming really soon])
+I try make one malware each week if I am not uploading any files know that I am working on it(or watching anime)